 - Verbalize accurate knowledge of the situation.

-- Demonstrate appropriate range of feelings and lessened fear.
+- Demonstrate the appropriate range of feelings and lessened fears.

 - Report anxiety is reduced to a manageable level.